An Empirical Study on Governance in Bitcoin's Consensus Evolution: Discussion

 \subsection{Implications}

-Former academic work has focused on the centralised management of code and miners in Bitcoin without considering the implications this has on governance and consensus rule changes.
-This paper shows that the strength of developers' influence mainly lies in confidence in the proposals they make.
+Our research indicates that, in the blockchain-based system, the strength of developers' influence on consensus changes mainly lies in confidence in their proposals.
 Pool operators can help coordinate to resolve a consensus failure.
-However, any ill-intended consensus change has many restrictions.
-It will only be effective as a reduction fork and might lose traction unless accepted by miners and end-users in the long run.
-This paper can reassure blockchain practitioners and those worried about centralised governance of consensus rules.
-Further, the results show how decisions on former consensus changes have been made.
+The results of RQ3 illustrate that any ill-intended consensus change has many restrictions.
+It can only be effective for short-term attacks to censor blocks and transactions through a reduction fork and could lose traction unless accepted by miners and users over time.